yogeshbalaji/CVPR17_Unrolling_the_shutter/README.md

 The default paths are set for the Oxford Building dataset generated above.
 For any other dataset, make sure the training and validation paths are set appropriately.
 The trained models will be saved in train/results/ folder.

+Models without batch normalization might take very long to converge.
+So, we recommend using models with batch normalization.

 ## Experiments

 To perform end-to-end rectification on a test set, go to experiments/ folder and run